sblab-bioinformatics/G4-vs-TFs/README.md

 # Transcription factors are routinely recruited to G-quadruplex DNA secondary structures in chromatin

-This repository contains data access and computational analysis for the methods developed in our [published manuscript]().
+This repository contains the data access and computational analyses for the methods developed in our *submitted manuscript*.

 ### Data

-- All in-house the sequencing data have been deposited in the NCBI GEO database under accession number []().
+- All in-house sequencing data have been deposited in the NCBI GEO database under accession number [XXX]().

-- Addition replicates for G4 ChIP-seq in K562 cells have previously been deposited on NCBI GEO.
-[GSE107690](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE107690)
+- Additional replicates for G4 ChIP-seq in K562 cells have previously been deposited in NCBI GEO [GSE107690](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE107690).

-- G4 forming sequences in genomic (OQS), single-stranded DNA observed via G4-seq are available from NCBI GEO.
-[GSE63874](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63874).
+- G4 forming sequences in genomic (OQS), single-stranded DNA observed via G4-seq are available in NCBI GEO [GSE63874](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63874).

-- DNase-seq (ENCSR000EPC) to map open chromatin as well as ChIP-seq maps of transcription factors and histone marks in K562 cells were downloaded from [ENCODE](https://www.encodeproject.org/).
-Files were downloaded mapped to h19 in Jan 2019.
-Meta data of considered ChIP-seq files can be found [here]().
+- DNase-seq data for open chromatin maps and ChIP-seq maps of transcription factors and histone marks in K562 cells were downloaded from ENCODE [ENCSR000EOT](https://www.encodeproject.org/experiments/ENCSR000EOT/).
+Files were mapped to h19 in Jan 2019.
+The meta data of the considered ChIP-seq files can be found [here]().

-- RNA-seq data for K562 cells was downloaded from ENCDOE (ENCSR000AEM, ENCSR545DKY)
+- RNA-seq data for K562 cells were downloaded from ENCDOE [ENCSR000AEM](https://www.encodeproject.org/experiments/ENCSR000AEM/) and [ENCSR545DKY](https://www.encodeproject.org/experiments/ENCSR545DKY/)

 ### Code